 - Cookie Scoop

 - 2 cups rolled oats I like large flake oats

 - 1/2 tsp salt

-- Prepare your flax eggs and set aside for at least 5 minutes, or until needed.
+- Prepare your flax or chia eggs and set aside for at least 5 minutes, or until needed.

 - Preheat your oven to 350 degrees and line a large baking sheet with parchment paper.

 - To a large mixing bowl, add all the dry ingredients and mix.
 Then add the wet ingredients, including your flax eggs to the same bowl and mix well.